-The ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT, class CHAOS.
-The primary purpose of such queries is to identify which of a group of anycast servers is actually answering your queries.
+This is the ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT and class CHAOS.
+The primary purpose of such queries is to identify which of a group of anycast servers is actually answering the queries.
 Specifying server-id none; disables processing of the queries.
-Specifying server-id hostname; will cause named to use the hostname as found by the gethostname() function.
+Specifying server-id hostname; causes named to use the hostname as found by the gethostname() function.
 The default server-id is none.